adamsoffer/next-apollo/README.md

 A package for using Apollo within a Next.js application.

-Note:
-This package is an abstraction of the official next.js `with-apollo` example.

 ## Installation

 This project assumes you have react, react-dom, and next installed.
 They're specified as peerDependencies.